Introduction

 Know

 time conversions into practical applications.
-To give you an idea, project managers can use this knowledge to allocate resources more efficiently, while students can better plan study sessions.
+Plus, for instance, project managers can use this knowledge to allocate resources more efficiently, while students can better plan study sessions.
 The simplicity of dividing by 60 makes this conversion accessible to anyone, regardless of mathematical background.

 Quick Reference Table